sai1823/ESP32/README.md

 # ESP32
 Esp32- Cam Module

+Description
-This code is intended for the ESP-32 cam module project, version 1.1, which captures images using an ESP32-based camera and saves them to an SD card.
+The code provided is an example implementation for capturing images using an AI Thinker camera module and saving them to an SD card.
+The code utilizes the ESP32 board and various libraries to control the camera module, establish an internet connection, and perform image capturing and storage.
 The captured images can also be uploaded to a server using HTTP POST requests.
 The code provides the necessary functionalities for configuring the camera, capturing images, and managing the SD card.

-## Hardware Requirements
+## Prerequisites
+Before running the code, ensure that you have the following:

-- ESP32-based development board
+-ESP32 board
-- Camera module compatible with ESP32
+-AI Thinker camera module
+-SD card module
-- SD card module compatible with ESP32
+-Arduino IDE with ESP32 board support
+-Required libraries: NTPClient, WiFiUdp, WiFi, ESPmDNS, esp_camera, ESP_LOG, esp_http_server, esp_http_client, Arduino, driver/sdmmc_host, driver/sdmmc_defs, sdmmc_cmd, esp_vfs_fat, SD_MMC

 ## Libraries
-The code relies on several libraries that need to be installed in your development environment:
 - NTPClient: Provides NTP (Network Time Protocol) client functionality for time synchronization.
 - WiFiUdp: Enables UDP communication over Wi-Fi.
 - WiFi: Enables Wi-Fi connectivity for the ESP32 board.